cloudcreativity/laravel-json-api/README.md

 #### HTTP Content Body

 To decode the request content body with the decoder that matched the request `Content-Type` header, then call `$this->getContentBody()`.
-If no decoder has matched the request header, calling this method will result in a `400 Bad Request` response to the client.

 If you want to use a `CloudCreativity\JsonApi\Contracts\Object\DocumentInterface` object to handle the request content in your controller action, use `$this->getDocumentObject()`.
 This method ensures the decoder has returned a `DocumentInterface` object, or if it has returned a `stdClass` object it will be cast to a `DocumentInterface` object.
 Shorthands are also provided if you are expecting the document to contain a resource object in its data member, or if the provided document represents a relationship.
 Use `$this->getResourceObject()` and `$this->getRelationshipObject()` respectively.